Martha Osamor, Baroness Osamor

 Martha Otito Osamor, Baroness Osamor (née Osantor; born 24 September 1940) is a British-Nigerian Labour Party politician, life peer, community activist and civil rights campaigner.
-She is the mother of Kate Osamor, the Labour MP for Edmonton since 2015.
+She is the mother of Kate Osamor, the MP for Edmonton and Winchmore Hill since 2015.

 Early life and career

 Born Martha Otito Osantor in Delta State, Nigeria, Osamor moved to the UK in 1963 to join her husband who was then studying in London.
 Osamor and her husband settled in Tottenham, where they had four children.
 Her husband died unexpectedly in 1975.